wp-plugins/juiz-last-tweet-widget/readme.txt

 * Can active the action links
 * Can active an auto slideshow script and chose delay between two tweets
 * Shortcode to insert the widget where you want
+* Included: Tutorial to create a Twitter plugin (needed for API 1.1)

 In your site: